XinhuiLi/webpage/index.md

 ### Deep Learning in Visual Science

 I worked as a research assistant at [the Hood Visual Science Lab](https://hoodvisualscience.psychology.columbia.edu/) of Columbia University, where I applied deep learning models to detect glaucoma and achieved decent performance.
 Furthermore, we proposed multiple strategies to enhance model generalizability across different datasets and evaluated the impacts of reference standards.
-Besides, we designed a MATLAB-based deep learning toolbox [**Ollie**](https://github.com/SucyLi/Ollie) for doctors and patients to identify glaucoma automatically, which won the first prize at COLUMBIA HACKATHON 2019.
+In addition, we designed a MATLAB-based deep learning toolbox [Ollie](https://github.com/SucyLi/Ollie) to identify glaucoma, which won the first prize at COLUMBIA HACKATHON 2019.

 ### Real-time EEG Classification

 Collaborating with [Xiaofu He](https://scholar.google.com/citations?hl=en&user=QJnxJFIAAAAJ&view_op=list_works&sortby=pubdate) at New York State Psychiatry Institute, we tried to develop a real-time EEG feedback system where participants can receive prompt feedback classified by neural networks while performing tasks during EEG recording.
-We have made progress on designing a promising deep learning model for this project - [a cascade Convolutional Neural Network – Recurrent Neural Network (CNN-RNN)](/assets/poster/NYSDS19_YF.pdf).
+We have made progress on designing a promising deep learning model - [a cascade Convolutional Neural Network – Recurrent Neural Network (CNN-RNN)](/assets/poster/NYSDS19_YF.pdf).
 My MCIT classmates and I built a [simulation system](https://github.com/SucyLi/Neural-Feedback-System) as a class project, which can serve as the front end for this system.

 # Publications

-**Moving Functional MRI Beyond Pipeline-Related Variation in Preprocessing.** (Paper in preparation)
+**Moving Functional MRI Beyond Pipeline-Related Variation in Preprocessing.** (paper in preparation)

-**Strategies to Improve Convolutional Neural Network Generalizability for Glaucoma Detection from OCT Scans.** (Paper in preparation)
+**Strategies to Improve Convolutional Neural Network Generalizability for Glaucoma Detection from OCT Scans.** (paper in preparation)

-**Li, X.,** Cho, J. W., Milham, M. P. & Xu, T. (2020). **Improving brain-behavior prediction using individual-specific components from connectivity-based shared response model.** Resting-State Brain Connectivity Conference 2020.
-(Abstract in review)
+**Li, X.,** Cho, J. W., Milham, M. P. & Xu, T. (2020). **Improving brain-behavior prediction using individual-specific components from connectivity-based shared response model.** Resting-State Brain Connectivity Conference 2020. (abstract in review)

 **Li, X.,** Giavasis, S., Jin, H., Ai, L., Sólon, A., Adebimpe, A., Franco, A. R., Poldrack, R. A., Vogelstein, J. T., Xu, T., Satterthwaite, T., Craddock, R. C., & Milham, M. P. (2020). **Evaluating and Improving Cross-Pipeline Reproducibility in Functional Connectomics: A Case Study.** 2020 Organization for Human Brain Mapping (OHBM) Annual Meeting. [[poster](/assets/poster/OHBM20_XL.pdf)]